MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 <!-- ====================================================================== -->
-## Let's get started!
+## End goal of this example

-First let's find WinRT APIs that we're interested in calling from JavaScript code.
+First, we'll pick some WinRT APIs that we're interested in calling from JavaScript code.
 For this example, we'll use the WinRT `Language` class, which is in the `Windows.Globalization` namespace, for Windows UWP applications.
 The [Language Class](/uwp/api/windows.globalization.language) enables getting language information from the client's native OS.

 In the WebView2 host app, the web-side JavaScript code can then access methods and properties on the `Language` object that's in the native-side code.
 At the end of this example walkthrough, you'll use the **Console** of Microsoft Edge DevTools to test reading the host's `displayName` property of the `Language` class: